This guide shows the step-by-step AUSTRAC Online process to apply for the renewal of a registration.

 - The following screen requires confirmation that you are ready to renew.
 If you decide you have incorrectly selected an affiliate for renewal there is a 'Back' button under the table to return you to the 'My Affiliate – Renewal' screen.

-- Clicking on the 'Continue to renewal form' button on this screen will produce a prepopulated5 affiliate registration renewal request form (ATRC1021).
+- Clicking on the 'Continue to renewal form' button on this screen will produce a prepopulated affiliate registration renewal request form (ATRC1021).
+Note that the affiliate renewal request form has a restriction to the number of affiliate registrations that can be submitted via the one form.
+An error will be display if you have attempted to submit over the limit.

 - Please carefully read all sections of the form.
 Complete each section and submit the form.
 If you have not completed a section of the form, an error message will appear and prevent you from submitting the form until this has been fixed.